Jacob Tuioti-Mariner: Atlanta Falcons

-2018 season

 Tuioti-Mariner was signed by the Atlanta Falcons as an undrafted free agent on May 3, 2018.
 He was waived on September 1, 2018, and was signed to the practice squad the next day.
 He signed a reserve/future contract on December 31, 2018.

-2019 season

 On August 31, 2019, Tuioti-Mariner was waived by the Falcons and signed to the practice squad the next day.
 He was promoted to the active roster on November 4, 2019.

-2020 season
+As a rookie, he appeared in eight games.

-In Week 12 of the 2020 Season against the Las Vegas Raiders, Tuioti-Mariner recovered a fumble forced by teammate Foyesade Oluokun on Derek Carr and later recorded a strip sack on Carr that he recovered himself during the 43–6 win.
+In Week 12 of the 2020 season against the Las Vegas Raiders, Tuioti-Mariner recovered a fumble forced by teammate Foyesade Oluokun on Derek Carr and later recorded a strip sack on Carr that he recovered himself during the 43–6 win.

-Tuioti-Mariner was named the NFC Defensive Player of the Week for his performance in Week 12.
+Tuioti-Mariner was named the National Football Conference Defensive Player of the Week for his performance in Week 12.

-2021 season

 Tuioti-Mariner signed a contract extension with the Falcons on March 11, 2021.
 He was waived on November 9, 2021.